 Nathan Berry, M.D.

-In July of 2003, Dr. Berry began private practice in Cleburne, Texas.
-He was elected by his fellow physicians in 2008 to serve as Chief of Staff at Texas Health Cleburne Hospital in 2008.
-In November of 2009, Dr. Berry then opened up his own practice, Berry Eye Center, in Burleson, Texas.
+In 2003, Dr. Berry began private practice in Cleburne, Texas.
+He was elected by his fellow physicians in 2008 to serve as Chief of Staff at Texas Health Cleburne Hospital.
+In 2009, Dr. Berry opened up his own practice, Berry Eye Center, in Burleson, Texas.
 He then welcomed Dr. Stewart into the practice in 2011, Dr. Hall in 2017, and Dr. Nickell in 2022.

 Being a diplomate of the American Board of Ophthalmology, Dr. Berry was originally board certified in 2004 and received his 2nd certification in 2014.
 He is a member of the American Society of Cataract and Refractive Surgeons, American Academy of Ophthalmology and Christian Ophthalmology Society.
-His special interests include advanced cataract surgery and laser vision correction.

 Adam Stewart, M.D.